 Booking & Pricing | Reveal all answers

 The holiday cost is worked out at a nightly rate, varying according to your party's choice of accommodation and dates of travel.
 Accommodation extras such as decking and air-conditioning will carry additional supplements per night, also varying according to your dates of travel.
 Any discounts applicable will then be taken from this total cost.
 Other extras, from bed linen to ferry crossings to hotel stop-overs are all added on as separate extra costs.
-You will be able to accurately price almost every aspect of your holiday in our online booking process*. *Excluding some travel operators, hotels, car hire and flights.
+You will be able to accurately price almost every aspect of your holiday in our online booking process*. *Excluding some travel operators, hotels, flights and car hire.

 You can book your holiday online or over the phone.
 The website is constantly being updated so you will be able to see all availability.
-When making a booking, where possible please have all of the following information to hand: Full names of all passengers; all contact details for the lead passenger; parc codes and dates including overnight stops; accommodation type; travel route and vehicle details, including bikes or roof box (if applicable) and if booking over the phone, passport details if you are booking flights, and lead driver (and flight) details if you are booking car hire.
+When making a booking, where possible please have all of the following information to hand: Full names of all passengers; all contact details for the lead passenger; parc codes and dates including overnight stops; accommodation type; travel route and vehicle details, including bikes or roof box (if applicable) and if booking over the phone, passport details if you are booking flights and lead driver (and flight) details to book car hire.